chrstnai/christinas-repository/Final-Project-Part-II.md

 # The Rise of Hate Crimes Against Asian Americans Part II

+This is a continuation of my project.
+Link to [Part I](Final-Project-Part-I.md)

 # Wireframes, Storyboards, Moodboards

 I decided to do most of my work on Figma.
 I kept my moodboard/persona neaby and put most of much research up there.
 I laso created a wireframe of how I wanted my Shorthand website to look.
 My wireframe and storyboard can be seen on the figma link and I'll be including all of the text below on a walkthrough there.
 It should be read from left to right and is in numberical order: